linroger/Wealth-of-Nations/Advanced Investments/Lecture 8- Inflation & Sovereign Default Risk.md

 [^33]:    ${ }^{5}$ This is an approximation.
 We should really be setting expected simple returns equal.
 For example, if the short-term yield was conditionally log-normal, then setting expected returns equal would yield $y_{t, 2}=\lambda+\frac{1}{2}\left[y_{t, 1}+\mathbb{E}_{t}\left[y_{t+1,1}\right]+\frac{1}{2} \operatorname{var}_{t}\left(y_{t+1,1}\right)\right]$, i.e., there is an additional conditional variance term, also known as a convexity term, as it reflects the convexity of $\exp \left(y_{t+1,1}\right)$.
 If the conditional variance term is constant, we can just absorb it in the $\lambda_{2}$ in (7.13), but if it's time-varying, it would generate deviations from (7.13).
 Plausible values of this distortion are relatively small, though.
 So we ignore them here.

-[^34]:   ${ }^{6}$ Note that for this channel to be operative, the expectations hypothesis does not have to hold exactly.
+[^34]:   ${ }^{6}$ Note that for this channel to be operative, the [[Lecture 7-Risk and Return of Bonds#7.4 Expectations hypothesis|expectations hypothesis]] does not have to hold exactly.
 All that is required is that expectations of future short-term interest rates are one driver of long-term

 [^35]:    ${ }^{1}$ This equation also demonstrates an important principle of valuation.
 To value an asset, we need to either discount nominal cash flows with a nominal discount rate, as done in this equation, or, alternatively, we can discount real cash flows with real discount rates.
 The latter approach would be to calculate $V_{t}=\frac{\mathbb{E}_{t}\left[D_{t+1}\left(C P I_{t} / C P I_{t+1}\right)\right]}{1+R^{r}}=\frac{\mathbb{E}_{t}\left[D_{t+1}\right] E_{t}\left[C P I_{t} / C P I_{t+1}\right]}{1+R^{r}}$ where we used the fact that for a nominal asset cash flow and inflation are uncorrelated so we can write the expectation of the product as the product of the expectations.
 We can then divide numerator and denominator by $E_{t}\left[C P I_{t} / C P I_{t+1}\right]$ and we get the same expression as (8.5).